 Requirements while you are on OPT

-- You must continue to update your Current Mailing address through the University's One Stop.
+- You must continue to update your Current Mailing address and phone number through MyU.

-- You may not accumulate more than 90 days of unemployment during the 12 month period of initial post-completion OPT.
-Employment must be 20 hours per week or more.
-Volunteer work or unpaid internships in your field count as employment.
+- You may not accumulate more than 90 days of unemployment during the 12-month period of initial post-completion OPT.
+Employment must be more than 20 hours per week.
+Employment may include paid employment, multiple employers, contractual relationship, self-employed business owner, employment through an agency or consulting firm, unpaid internship and volunteer work in your field.
 Keep written documentation of all employment.
+For more information about employment allowed while on OPT, check out SEVP Policy Guidance.

 - If you have accumulated 90 days of unemployment, you will no longer be in F-1 status.
-The only exception is that periods of up to 10 days between the end of one job and the beginning of the next job will not be included in the calculation for time spent unemployed.
-If you contact International Student Program to report this information before your status expires, you will have a 60 day grace period to depart the U.S. or gain another status.
+If you contact ISSS to report this information before your status expires, you will have a 60 day grace period to depart the U.S. or gain another status.
 Once your F-1 status expires, you are required to leave the U.S. immediately.
-You will not be granted a 60 day grace period if you do not report to International Student Program.
+You will not be granted a 60 day grace period if you do not report to ISSS.

-- Notify the International Student Program if you decide to permanently depart the U.S. during your OPT;
+- Notify ISP if you decide to permanently depart the U.S. or have changed your visa status while still on OPT.

 Travel during Post-completion OPT

-Under normal circumstances, a student who has both (1) an EAD for post-completion OPT or receipt notice and (2) a job or job offer should not experience difficulty reentering the US.
+- Under normal circumstances, a student who has both (1) an EAD for post-completion OPT or receipt notice [Form I-797] and (2) a job or job offer, should not experience difficulty reentering the US.
 If either of these two conditions is missing, then the student is assuming risk.
-But, during OPT your travel signatures are only valid for 6 months.